 Extension of time to file.
-You may request an extension of time to file your return by writing to the Internal Revenue
+Before the due date of the return, you may request an extension of time to file your return by writing to the Internal Revenue Service Center, Cincinnati, OH 45999-0031.
+In your letter, you must fully explain the